dzlab/deepprojects/notes.md

     def on_batch_end(self, train, **kwargs): self.acts.append(self.hooks.stored)
 ```
 Pass a list of modules to the ctor to hook whatever layers you like.

+#### Timeseries
+Several approaches can be tested, and the one that works better is one where time series are mapped to an image by means of a polar coordinate transformation called the Gramian Angular Field (GAF).
+This creates a rich graphical representation of a univariate time series.
+If you are interested you can read this [paper](https://aaai.org/ocs/index.php/WS/AAAIW15/paper/viewFile/10179/10251) (Encoding Time Series as Images for Visual Inspection and Classification Using Tiled Convolutional Neural Networks).
+Based on this the univariate time series on the left is transformed into the image on the right. [notebook](https://gist.github.com/oguiza/6b08fd42921e6b0de14e9ee2e8e0bfa7)